rvbtnks/linksniff/scripts/README.md

 3. Document any special requirements
 4. Include error handling and user feedback
 5. Consider organizing output into logical folder structures
+6. Note any container-specific dependencies or limitations

-For scripts with special requirements (like leakedzone), clearly document the limitations and setup needs.
+For scripts with special requirements (codec dependencies, specific browsers, etc.), clearly document the limitations and setup needs.